Case Cookus: 2017

 Cookus made a comeback season in 2017.
 His best game came against Cal Poly where he completed 35 of 46 passes for 406 yards and four touchdowns.
 For the season, he threw 275 passes on 474 attempts for 3,413 yards with 22 touchdowns and 6 interceptions.
 Cookus took Northern Arizona to the playoffs, but lost 41–20 in the first round to San Diego after throwing 22 of 41 for 178 yards, a touchdown, and an interception.
 Against Montana, Cookus was ejected for targeting after throwing a downfield block, a very rare occurrence since targeting is almost exclusively called against defensive players.

 2018

 During the second game of the season against Eastern Washington, Cookus once again injured his shoulder while trying to run the ball.
 He finished the season completing 24 passes on 34 attempts for 265 yards with two touchdowns and two interceptions, including an 84-yard strike to wide receiver Emmanuel Butler in the season opener.

+2019

+In 2019, Cookus led the FCS with 4,114 passing yards and passing yards per game with a 348.8 per game average.
+Against FBS foe Arizona, Cookus threw for 373 yards and two touchdowns.
+Cookus threw a touchdown pass in all 12 games, including at least three touchdowns in five games.
+He threw for a season high 450 yards in his final collegiate game in an overtime loss against Idaho.